repyh/lovelive-api/README.md

 - [x] Complete all unit data
 - [x] Complete all school data
 - [ ] Complete all episode data
+- [ ] Add and complete all character data

 ## Endpoints